Mafraysse/AdGuard_GameList-Filter/readme.md

-#AdGuard_GameList-Filter
+# AdGuard_GameList-Filter

-This list is very useful for blocking domains related to online video games.
+This compilation list is very useful for blocking domains related to online video games.
 It was originally designed to control access to schools.

 ## Thanks